1996 – B.Comm, University of Alberta (with Distinction)

 2000 – Admitted to the Alberta Bar

 Kelsey is Co-Chair of RMRF’s Municipal Law team.
-With nearly 20 years of experience, she has been practicing almost exclusively in the area of Municipal Law for the last ten years, representing both rural and urban municipalities across the province of Alberta.
+With 20 years of experience, she has been practicing almost exclusively in the area of Municipal Law for the last ten years, representing both rural and urban municipalities across the province of Alberta.